July 9, 2024

 • Maintain soil pH and drainage.

-• Refresh mulch annually to retain moisture and improve soil quality.
+• Refresh mulch annually so it holds on to the moisture and improves the soil quality.

 Common Problems and Solutions

 Even with the best care you can still run in to problems.
-Here are some common issues that you might face and how to address them.
+These are some of the most common issues that you might face and the best ways to address them.

 Pests and Diseases to Watch Out For